 This is mock data stored in Databricks in a table named “hr_records” in the default database.
 It contains highly sensitive columns, including direct identifiers (such as Social Security number and email), indirect identifiers (such as location, start date, tenure, and gender), and sensitive data (such as salary and weight) that can identify an individual employee.
 In its current state, this may not be suitable to present to data scientists and analysts due to privacy concerns.

 Register the Databricks Table with Immuta

-After configuring the Immuta artifacts in Databricks, from the Immuta console, navigate to the data sources icon on the left and click, + New Data Source, to create a new Databricks connection.
+After configuring the Immuta artifacts in Databricks, navigate from the Immuta console to the data sources icon on the left and click, + New Data Source, to create a new Databricks connection.
 Next, select the table “default.hr_records.”
 No data is ever stored in Immuta since this is a logical table.
-The fields can be tagged by running Immuta’s built-in sensitive data detection, importing from existing data catalogs or manually tagging data.
+The fields can be tagged by running Immuta’s built-in sensitive data discovery, importing from existing data catalogs or manually tagging data.
 Below are example tags (in purple) for some of the identifiers in the table.

 Create Dynamic K-anonymization Policy Without Code

 There are two primary types of policies you can create to enforce Databricks access control: global policies apply across all data sources based on logical metadata (the tags); and local policies apply to specific data sources.
 In this example, we’ll enforce a local policy.

 Click on policies from the “default_hr_records” data source, and create a new data policy using Immuta’s Policy-as-Code policy builder.
 This example enforces k-anonymity using the mask, or suppression method on the [state] and [gender] columns tagged in the previous step.

 Save Policy to be Actively Enforced